almamedia/kivi-wordpress/README.md

 ## Changelog

+**2.0.5**
+- Make property type field in item filtering form more dynamic (get values from item data instead of hard coded ones)

 **2.0.0**
 - Heavy recode: use Kivi REST-API instead of XML
 - Use UI-formatted -data from API instead of raw data